-An ultramodern outpatient surgical facility, Union Pines Surgery Center (UPSC) is conveniently located near our Tulsa, Oklahoma offices.
+An ultramodern outpatient surgical facility, Union Pines Surgery Center (UPSC) is conveniently located at our Tulsa campus.
 Our center is designed exclusively for outpatient surgery and provides maximum comfort.

 At UPSC, our highly trained staff is dedicated to providing you with exceptional care and making safety our #1 priority.
 We are certified by Medicare, licensed by the state of Oklahoma, and accredited by The Joint Commission.

 - 2 designated pain management rooms with 8 admit / discharge areas for pain.

 - 18 admit/discharge rooms for surgery – semi-private.

 - 5 Beds in surgery center for 24-hour stay.

 - 10 Overnight Rooms with support spaces, lobby, and café / conference room